Caribbean Endemic Bird Festival

 BirdsCaribbean is working to increase awareness and appreciation of the region’s unique bird life through an annual Caribbean Endemic Bird Festival (CEBF).

-Click here to learn more about our plans to celebrate birds and create bird-friendly habitats this spring.
-We hope you will join us in our month-long celebration of the festival with your own activities, such as birding, planting trees, and learning about the importance of green spaces to birds and our well-being.
+Click here to learn more about our plans to celebrate birds this spring.
+We hope you will join us in our month-long celebration of the festival with your own activities, such as birdwatching, habitat cleanups, planting native trees, and joining citizen science projects.
 Similar to our previous three CEBFs, we will be featuring a new Endemic Bird of the Day, puzzles, coloring pages, activities, webinars, and much more!
 You can find a library of our past Endemic Birds of the Day here.
-Be sure to follow us on social media, @BirdsCaribbean (Instagram, Facebook and twitter), and share how you are participating at home!
+Be sure to follow us on social media, @BirdsCaribbean (Instagram and Facebook), and share how you are participating at home!

 Looking for a CEBF event on your island?
 Check our map below for what is going on near you!